Professor Adrian Wilson is a highly specialised orthopaedic surgeon, who has a global reputation for his innovative approach to knee surgery.

 Professor Wilson has a particular interest in knee osteotomy surgery and is considered one of the leading world experts in this surgery and the management of the young arthritic knee.
 He is a co-founder of the UK knee osteotomy registry (UKKOR) the first dedicated national database for osteotomy surgery.
 He has developed a number of instruments for osteotomy surgery and pioneered a minimally invasive technique for High Tibial Osteotomy Surgery.
 He co-founded the Basingstoke Osteotomy Masterclass in 2007.
 Professor Wilson handed on the role of vice chairman of the ESSKA osteotomy committee in 2017 he has a recognised centre for the ESSKA Osteotomy travelling fellowship.

-Professor Wilson is also a member of the ESSKA Academy editorial board and the ESSKA Arthroscopy committee.
+Professor Wilson is also a member of the ESSKA Osteotomy Committee and the ESSKA Arthroscopy committee.

 Professor Wilson set up a successful fellowship training programme for ligament and osteotomy surgery in 2012 and has a chair at the University of Winchester where he is a visiting Professor to the department of Sport & Exercise.